nspope/radish/README.md

 Fast gradient-based optimization of resistance surfaces.

 `radish` is an R package for maximum likelihood estimation of isolation-by-resistance models, where conductance is a function of spatial covariates, the observed data are genetic distances, and the likelihood of the "measurement process" is cheap to compute (e.g. regression of distance matrices, or generalized Wishart).
+It also provides fast computation of the gradient, Hessian matrix, and derivative-based leverage/influence measures.
+As currently implemented it is intended for moderate-sized problems (e.g. rasters with less than 1mil cells, where a sparse Choleski decomposition is feasible).

 ![Likelihood surface for a two parameter conductance model](ms/likelihood_surface.png)